vbotka/ansible-freebsd-jail/contrib/doc/ansible-freebsd-ezjail.md

 # Ansible FreeBSD jails

+## (ezjail – Jail administration framework)

+<p>&nbsp;</p>

 Vladimir Botka (@vbotka) November 13, 2024

 Ansible role vbotka.freebsd_jail ver.2.6.5

+github.com/vbotka/ansible-freebsd-jail/blob/master/doc/freebsd-ezjail.pdf

 ## Abstract

-In this article, we describe how to manage FreeBSD jails with [Ansible].
+In this article, we describe how to manage [FreeBSD Jails] with [Ansible].
 Introduction describes how to setup Ansible, configure a project, and create jails using [Ansible role freebsd_jail].
-The second chapter describes jails' management by [ezjail].
-A simple project how to use jails is described in the third chapter.
-Ansible usage of [iocage] is not described here.
+This role uses [ezjail] to manage [FreeBSD Jails].
+The second chapter describes [FreeBSD Jail Management] by [ezjail].
+A simple Ansible project how to use jails is described in the third chapter.
+Usage of [iocage] is not described here.

 ## Table of Contents